 Sometimes in pushing their client’s limits, home buyer’s objections may actually be a commentary on their limitations rather than the home’s attributes.
 In the hopes of getting a great deal, buyers are taken to view homes that are out of their price range and/or in need of updates they cannot make.

 Buyer and agent feedback is the easiest way to gauge how your home is positioned in comparison to your competition on the market.
 Clearly, the home’s positive attributes and benefits should be highlighted as these items would be appealing to home buyers.
 However, buyer objections should also be considered and addressed if possible to help facilitate a sale.

 Original located at https://dankrell.com/blog/2013/05/31/handling-buyer-feedback-and-objection-for-home-sellers/

-This column is not intended to provide nor should it be relied upon for legal and financial advice.
-This article was originally published in the Montgomery County Sentinel the week of June 8, 2009.
-Copyright © 2009 Dan Krell.
+This article is not intended to provide nor should it be relied upon for legal and financial advice.
+Using this article without permission is a violation of copyright laws.
+Copyright © 2013 Dan Krell.